Amruthamathi: Soundtrack

-Production and Release
+Production and release

 The film began production in 2019 with Hariprriya on board as the lead.
-The film completd the shoot and dubbing by the end of 2019.
+The film completed the shoot and dubbing by the end of 2019.
 Later the film was screened at various international film festivals and gained acclaim.
-Due to Covid 19 pandemic the release of the film was delayed and later the film was released on Amazon Prime Video on rental basis on 7 May 2025.
+Due to COVID-19 pandemic the release of the film was delayed and later the film was released on Amazon Prime Video on rental basis on 7 May 2025.